Vítězslav Jaroš: Loan to St Patrick's Athletic

-Notts County loan
+Loan to Notts County

-On 27 January 2022, it was announced that Jaroš had signed for National League side Notts County until the end of the season.
+On 27 January 2022, Jaroš moved to National League side Notts County on loan until the end of the season.
 He made his debut for the club on 1 March 2022 in a 3–1 loss away to Chesterfield.
 His first clean sheet for the club came on his fifth appearance for the club, in a 2–0 win over Eastleigh at Meadow Lane on 19 February 2022.
 He made a total of 15 appearances for the club during his loan spell, as they missed out on promotion to EFL League Two in the playoffs.

-Stockport County loan
+Loan to Stockport County

-On 4 July 2022, Jaroš signed for EFL League Two club Stockport County on a season long loan.
+On 4 July 2022, Jaroš signed for EFL League Two club Stockport County on a season-long loan.
 Jaroš made his debut for the club on 9 August 2022 in an EFL Cup tie away to Harrogate Town in which he kept a clean sheet in a 1–0 win.
-He followed that up by keeping another clean sheet in a 1–0 win 4 days later in a victory at home to Colchester United in his league debut for the club.
+He followed that up by keeping another clean sheet in a 1–0 win four days later in a victory at home to Colchester United in his league debut for the club.
 On 23 August 2022, Jaroš kept a clean sheet in a 0–0 draw with Premier League side Leicester City in an EFL Cup tie, also saving a penalty from James Maddison in the shootout as his side were defeated 3–1 on penalties.
+He made 13 appearances for the club in all competitions during his loan spell.

+Loan to Sturm Graz

+On 9 January 2024, Jaroš signed a new contract with Liverpool and joined Austrian Bundesliga club Sturm Graz on loan.
+He made the first European appearance of his career on 15 February 2024 in a 4–1 win over Slovan Bratislava in the UEFA Europa Conference League.
+On 1 May 2024, he was part of the side that won the 2023–24 Austrian Cup after 2–1 victory over Rapid Wien in the final.
+He made 21 appearances in all competitions during his loan spell which concluded with winning the 2023–24 Austrian Bundesliga to complete the double and end Red Bull Salzburg's 10-year-long title-winning streak.

+Return to Liverpool

+On 5 October 2024, Jaroš made his Liverpool and Premier League debut, replacing Alisson in the 79th minute of a 1–0 away victory over Crystal Palace.
+He made his full debut for the club on 30 October 2024, starting in a 3–2 away win against Brighton & Hove Albion in the EFL Cup, earning praise for a fingertip save onto the post from a Simon Adingra header in the 50th minute.
+Jaroš received a Premier League medal for Liverpool on 25 May 2025 for his efforts during the season.
+He became the first Czech to win the league since Petr Čech with Chelsea in 2015.

+Loan to Ajax

+On 18 June 2025, Jaroš signed a new contract with Liverpool and joined Eredivise club Ajax on a season long loan, taking the number 1 shirt.